My heat pump cools when it is supposed to be heating

 - Press the ring to access the Menu.

 - The Nest Learning Thermostat defaults to an O orientation for heat pumps.
 If the O option is highlighted, select B. If the B option is highlighted, select O.

 - Test your heating and cooling once again to make sure the issue is resolved.

 If this doesn’t resolve the problem, turn off the power to your heating and cooling system, then disconnect the wire in the O/B connector.
 Verify that the wire is straight and that there is between ⅓ and ½ inches of copper wire exposed.
 If not, clip and strip the wire as needed.

-Plug the wire back into Nest and replace the display.
+Plug the wire back into the Nest Thermostat and replace the display.
 Turn your system’s power back on and test heating and cooling again.